Eligibility and Scheduling

 How can I schedule an appointment for vaccination?

 Once eligible, log in to your MyChart account to schedule your vaccination at Ohio State.
 View our step-by-step guide on scheduling your vaccination through MyChart.
 If you don't have a MyChart account, sign up now.
-You can also walk in without an appointment to get vaccinated at several outpatient care locations (must schedule an appointment in advance).
+Vaccines are administered at several Ohio State outpatient care locations (must schedule an appointment in advance).